 To open a CD, you can visit your local financial institution (in-person or online), and they will provide you with a disclosure statement detailing maturity dates and interest rate options.
 Remember, to ensure you’re taking advantage of the best rates possible, make a point to explore options and rates at several other banks as well.
 You can then make an educated decision regarding the balance between the maturity date (how long you are willing to allow your money to be locked in) and rate of return (how much money you will earn in exchange for that time) that makes the most sense for your savings goal.

 Types of CDs

 While there are quite a few different types of CDs, traditional CDs are the easiest to open and most popular among consumers.
 Standard maturity dates for CDs are 6, 12, 24, 36, 48, and 60 months.
-The longer you are willing to “lock-in” your money, the higher the interest rate will be.
+So, the longer you are willing to “lock in” your money, the higher the interest rate will be.

 An online CD typically offers a higher APY and lower fees than a traditional CD.
-Without the overhead and operational costs of a traditional bank, online banks are able to provide more lucrative rates than a brick-and-mortar institution.
+Without the overhead and operational costs of a traditional bank, online banks are able to provide more lucrative rates than brick-and-mortar institutions.

 High Yield CDs

 High Yield CDs offer the highest interest rates and, compared to traditional CDs, a lower “buy-in” across the board.